ietf-tools/draftforge/README.md

 - `draftforge.experience`: Set to `author` *(default)* for an author-centric experience or `rpc` for a RPC staff-centric experience.
 - `draftforge.idnits.mode`: The default validation mode to use when running IDNits.
 Set to `prompt` *(default)* to be prompted every time or to `normal`, `forgive`, `submission`.
 - `draftforge.idnits.offline`: Whether to run IDNits in offline mode.
 Any check that requires an internet connection will be skipped.
 (Defaults to `false`)
+- `draftforge.svgcheck.executablePath`: svgcheck executable name or path.
+(Defaults to `svgcheck`)
+- `draftforge.svgcheck.flags`: The flags to provide to svgcheck.
+Do not include the output format / paths flags.
+(Defaults to *empty*)
 - `draftforge.xml2rfc.executablePath`: XML2RFC executable name or path.
 (Defaults to `xml2rfc`)
 - `draftforge.xml2rfc.previewFlags`: The flags to provide to xml2rfc for the live preview of XMLRFC documents.
 Do not include the output format / paths flags.
 (Defaults to `--v3 --no-dtd --no-network --id-is-work-in-progress`)
 - `draftforge.xml2rfc.htmlOutputFlags`: The flags to provide to xml2rfc when generating HTML outputs of XMLRFC documents.
 Do not include the output format / paths flags.
 (Defaults to `--v3 --id-reference-base-url="https://datatracker.ietf.org/doc/html/" --rfc-reference-base-url="https://www.rfc-editor.org/rfc/" --metadata-js-url="https://www.rfc-editor.org/js/metadata.min.js" --id-is-work-in-progress`)